jonathanbossenger/enterprise-block-editor/Module 3: Building Custom Blocks/03 Anatomy of a Gutenberg Block.md

 Block registration involves defining the block's metadata, settings, and behavior and requires two parts:

-- Registering the block’s code with WordPress using the relevant PHP functions
+- Registering the block’s code with WordPress using the relevant PHP function(s)
 - Registering the block in the editor with the JavaScript `registerBlockType` function.

 ## PHP block registration